FastPix/fastpix-sdk-csharp/README.md

-# FastPix csharp SDK
+# FastPix C# SDK

-Developer-friendly & type-safe cSharp SDK specifically designed to leverage the FastPix platform API.
+Developer-friendly & type-safe C# SDK specifically designed to leverage the FastPix platform API.

 # Introduction

-The FastPix csharp SDK simplifies integration with the FastPix platform.
+The FastPix C# SDK simplifies integration with the FastPix platform.
 This SDK is designed for secure and efficient communication with the FastPix API, enabling easy management of media uploads, live streaming, and simulcasting.

 # Key Features